IBIC/neuropointillist/docs/index.md

 `cd flournoy.example`

 Ask someone where to find the `sfic` directory that has the data you need to run this example (it is not on github).
-Copy that directory into the flournoy.example directory:
+Copy that directory into the `flournoy.example` directory:

 `cp -r /path/to/sfic sfic`

 Look at the arguments in the file `readargs.R`.
-Most of these you can leave alone, but look at the option to the -p flag.
+Most of these you can leave alone, but look at the option to the `-p` flag.
 This is 24, which assumes you have 24 processors on your computer.
 See how many processors you do have:

 `nproc`

-You should replace 24 with the number of processors on your machine, provided by the nproc command, especially if it is less!
+You should replace 24 with the number of processors on your machine, provided by the `nproc` command, especially if it is less!
+This flag tells `npoint` to start that many jobs; running more jobs than you have processors can overload your machine.

 You need to set an environment variable when using multithreading as above to avoid creating too many threads.
 If you forget this step, your program might not complete.
 Do this as follows: